CSX460/CSX460/README.md

 ## Class Syllabus

-Current Term: Fall 2016
+Current Term: Spring 2017

-This provides a session by session overview of CS-X460 (Practical Machine Learning).
+This provides a session by session overview of CSX460 (Practical Machine Learning).

 ### 1. Introduction to R, setting up the ML developers environment